Comparing quantumness criteria: Results Discussion

 One can check that, for pure state ($p=1$), all criteria are equivalent: except from the vacuum state ($r=0$), all states have non-vanishing quantum discord, are non separable and violate the Bell inequality.
 In this sense, for a pure Gaussian state, any correlation is quantum in nature.
 For mixed states ($p<1$), non-separability is a necessary but non-sufficient condition for the Bell-inequality violation~\cite{wernerQuantumStatesEinsteinPodolskyRosen1989} (\ie the white line is below the black line), and non-discordant states are separable~\cite{beraQuantumDiscordIts2018} (\ie the dark blue region is below the white line).

 These results also confirm that decoherence (\ie smaller value for $p$) is associated to the emergence of classicality.
 Indeed, for a given squeezing amplitude $r$, there always exists a value of the purity parameter $p$ below which the Bell inequality is not violated, the state is separable and quantum discord is smaller than a given threshold.
 The required amount of decoherence (\ie the critical value for the purity parameter $p$), increases (decreases) with the squeezing amplitude.
 This is because, as $r$ increases, the two subsystems get more entangled, hence it takes more decoherence to erase quantum features.
+In \cite{marianDecayGaussianCorrelations2015}, the authors had considered a similar class of states and studied the robustness of non-classicality measures against decoherence induced by coupling to thermal baths.
+In this special case it was also found that the state becomes classical in the sense that quantum discord asymptotes zero at large decoherence, and that separability vanishes once decoherence reaches a certain finite threshold.

 Our findings also prompt some reservations about the physical relevance of the numerical value of quantum discord.
 Discord is measured in information bits and, a priori, one may think that it is an extensive quantity, namely the larger the discord the more ``quantum'' the state.
 However, one notices in~\Fig{fig:purity_and_squeezing} that the value of quantum discord at which the separability or Bell criteria are crossed may be small or large, depending on the squeezing amplitude.
 For instance, if the state is almost pure $p \sim 1$ and the squeezing weak $r \leq 1$, then one can achieve a non-separable state and/or a Bell inequality violation while keeping a small quantum discord, see point ``A''; or for large squeezing and small purity we can both have a large quantum discord and still satisfy the Bell inequality, see point ``B''.
 This suggests that the numerical value of discord itself has no clear interpretation, at least in this setup and in terms of the other quantumness criteria.